 Keep both arms in straight line.
 Rest your right hand on your shin, ankle, or the floor outside your right foot, whatever is possible without distorting the sides of the waist.
 Stretch your left arm toward the ceiling, in line with the tops of your shoulders.
 Keep your head in a neutral position or turn it to the left, eyes gazing softly at the left palm.
 Be sure that your body is bent sideways and not backward or forward.
 Your pelvis and chest should be wide open.
 Stretch maximum and be steady.
 Keep taking in long deep breaths.
 With each exhale, relax the body more and more.
 As you inhale, come up, bring your arms down to your sides, and straighten your feet.
 Repeat the same on the other side.

 Two Knee Spinal Twist

 Lay flat on the floor on your back.
 Breathe deep and exhale, and bring your knees up to your chest.
 Hold for 30 seconds.
-Lay your hands flat on the floor and slowly pivot both knees to the right, while keeping your heels off the floor.
-Slowly turn your head to the left, making sure your shoulders are flush with the floor.
+Now lay your hands flat on the floor and slowly pivot both knees to the right, while keeping your heels off the floor.
+Next, slowly turn your head to the left, making sure your shoulders are flush with the floor.
 Relax and hold for 30 seconds, then repeat for the left.

 From all-fours, bring your right knee behind your right wrist with your lower leg at a diagonal toward your left hip.
-Square off your hips toward the ground.
+Now, square off your hips toward the ground.
 Bend forward.
 Widen the elbows and place one hand on top of the other as a pillow for your forehead.
-Hold 2-3 minutes and then switch to the left side for 2-3 minutes.
+Finally, hold 2-3 minutes and then switch to the left side for 2-3 minutes.